 Smartwatches take the functionality of smartphones and distills them down to a quick 1-look watch interface.

 Smartwatches can show you your text messages without digging your phone out of your purse, allow you to enter purchases into your favorite budgeting app and can even track your steps while you’re on the go.
 However, it can be difficult to find affordable smart watches.

 You’ll find smartwatches made by tech giants like Apple and Samsung to top-name designers like Tag Heuer and Fossil.
-Everyone seems to be hopping on the smartwatch train.
+These companies dominate the market with advertising and pricey devices, and everyone seems to be hopping on the smartwatch train.
 While smartphones may have begun as an expensive extravagance, there are now plenty of quality models available on the market.
+The best affordable smartwatch, then, is not all that different from its luxury counterparts.

 We’ve rounded up some of our favorite budget smartwatches, along with some tips to help you find your next favorite.